Team Reaume: Strike Mamba Racing

 Strike Mamba Racing is an American stock car racing team that competes in the ARCA Menards Series West.
-The team was founded in 2025 and currently fields the No. 51 Chevrolet SS full-time for Blake Lothian and the No. 72 Chevrolet SS full-time for multiple drivers.
+The team was founded in 2025 and currently fields the No. 51 Chevrolet SS full-time for multiple drivers and the No. 72 Chevrolet SS full-time for multiple drivers.

 Car No. 51 history

 In 2025, SMR fielded the No. 51 for Blake Lothian at Phoenix as part of the west series double-header.
 He finished seventeenth.

+In 2026, Tyler Tomassi drove the No. 51 at Phoenix as part of the west series double-header.
+He finished 33rd.